LibreOffice/dictionaries/de/README_extension_owner.txt

 Hyphenation
 ===========
-Version: 2015-12-28
+Version: 2017-01-12
+         New: using the COMPOUND feature for improved hyphenation
-         Enhanced exceptional list for improved hyphenation by Karl Zeiler
+		 New: list with over 69,000 words and compounds by Karl Zeiler
 Authors: Marco Huggenberger <marco@by-night.ch>
          Daniel Naber <naber@danielnaber.de>
 		 Karl Zeiler <karl.zeiler@t-online.de>